 After successful installation of either a convenience build or an SMP/E build, there will be a zFS folder that contains the unconfigured Zowe runtime

-SZWESAMPE that contains example JCL, and a PDS load library
+SZWESAMP that contains sample members, and a load library

 SZWEAUTH that contains load modules.
 The steps to prepare the z/OS environment to launch Zowe are the same irrespective of the installation method.

 You can configure the Zowe runtime with one of the following methods depending on your needs.